its-vincesanity/architecture-workshop/README.md

-# Architecture Workshop
+# Architecture Workshop Blueprint

-This workshop should provide an easy overview how to create an enterprise angular architecture.
+This Blueprint should provide an easy overview how to create an enterprise angular architecture.
 It's highly orientated on [Angular coding style guide](https://angular.io/guide/styleguide) and principles like [LIFT](https://johnpapa.net/angular-app-structuring-guidelines/) that have proven since AngularJS.

 # Content
 - [Changelog](./CHANGELOG.md)